 Janice Camby Scholarship

-Financial support for students accepted or enrolled in a teacher preparation program in the School of Education.
+Financial support for students accepted or enrolled in a teacher preparation program in the College of Education.
 Students must be from economically disadvantaged areas and in good academic standing.

 The Nieto/Rudman Endowed Scholarship Initiative